apple/swift-nio/docs/public-async-nio-apis.md

     /// This method suspends if the underlying channel is not writable and will resume once the it becomes writable again.
     @inlinable public func write<Writes>(contentsOf sequence: Writes) async throws where OutboundOut == Writes.Element, Writes : Sequence

-    /// Send a sequence of writes into the ``ChannelPipeline`` and flush them right away.
+    /// Send an asynchronous sequence of writes into the ``ChannelPipeline``.
+    ///
+    /// This will flush after every write.
     ///
     /// This method suspends if the underlying channel is not writable and will resume once the it becomes writable again.
     @inlinable public func write<Writes>(contentsOf sequence: Writes) async throws where OutboundOut == Writes.Element, Writes : AsyncSequence